api3dao/old-api3-docs/docs/ois/v1.1/README.md

 An API has a simple operation the returns the current value of an on-chain token `GET /token/{id}` and has `id` as its only parameter.
 Here the Airnode endpoint will only mimic the API operation.
 To do so, the Airnode will declare its endpoint to have one parameter, `id`.
-Airnode will except an `id` argument from an on-chain request and move its value to the API operation's path parameter named `id`.
+Airnode will accept an `id` argument from an on-chain request and move its value to the API operation's path parameter named `id`.